Walter Blume (SS officer): Activities in Belarus and Russia

 Blume and his squad ravaged the region of Belarus (Vitebsk), and parts of western Russia (Klintsy, Nevel, Smolensk) killing 1,517 Jews by September 1941 of which Blume personally took a careful record.
 On 26 July 1941, Blume participated in the killing of 27 Jews who, not having reported for work, were shot down in the streets.
-Blume himself shot an unspecified number of victims at point-blank range with his revolver.
+Blume himself shot an unspecified number of victims at point-blank range with his pistol.
 Blume also prepared the extermination contingent for operation in Moscow when it was conquered, which ultimately did not occur.

 Later during his affidavits, Blume stated:

 I carried out one [particular] execution in the course of my duty.
 I remember one occasion on which between 70 and 80 people were executed in Vitebsk and on another occasion on which a similar number were executed in Minsk... on both occasions a kind of trench was dug, the persons destined to die were placed in front of it and shot with carbines.
 About 10 people were shot simultaneously by an execution force of 30 to 40 men.
 There was no doctor present at the execution, but the leader of the execution force who was responsible made sure that the people were dead.
 Coups de grace were not necessary.